Close Banner

 Epic Eats

 Epic Eats, next to the Indiana Jones Epic Stunt Spectacular, is famous for its funnel cakes and soft-serve ice cream.
-Enjoy treats like Funnel Cake with Cookies 'n' Cream and vanilla ice cream.
+Enjoy treats like the Cookies 'n' Cream Funnel Cake topped with vanilla ice cream.
 Then, wash it down with a Root Beer Float!

 These kiosks can be found throughout the park.
 Though selections vary, the main locations are near the Hyperion Theater, on Sunset Boulevard, the exit of Mickey and Minnie's Runaway Railway, and near the entrance to Animation Courtyard.
 Ice cream carts pop up all over with Mickey Bars and frozen chocolate bananas, with carts in each major area of the park.